Prasophyllum parvifolium: Taxonomy and naming

 Prasophyllum parvifolium was first formally described in 1840 by John Lindley and the description was published in A Sketch of the Vegetation of the Swan River Colony.
 The specific epithet (parvifolium) is derived from the Latin words parvus meaning "little" and folium meaning "leaf". referring to the free part of the leaf.

 Distribution and habitat

-The autumn leek orchid is common in heath, woodland and forest between Eneabba and Manjimup in the Avon Wheatbelt, Esperance Plains, Geraldton Sandplains, Jarrah Forest, Swan Coastal Plain and Warren biogeographic regions.
+Autumn leek orchid is common in heath, woodland and forest between Eneabba and Manjimup in the Avon Wheatbelt, Esperance Plains, Geraldton Sandplains, Jarrah Forest, Swan Coastal Plain and Warren biogeographic regions.

 Conservation

 This orchid is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.